 The accounts rules and associated guidance can be found in our rules and guidance section: B6: Accounts, Accounts Certificates, Professional Practice & Guarantee Fund.
 This includes the rules and guidance regarding accounts certificates.

-If you have a question or query, please email email@example.com and someone from the team will get back to you.
+If you have a question or query, please email email@example.com and someone from the team will get back to you as quickly as possible.

 Should you have any queries regarding the department or our work, please contact: